UBC-MDS/exploratory-data-viz/chapters/en/module7.md

 **Question**

-How many Gentoo penguins have a body mass less than 3000 grams?
+How many Gentoo penguins have a body mass of 3000 grams or less?

 <choice id="1" >